10 Things to Do in Boston in October

 Red Sox Stadium| ©Richard Eriksson

-During the month of October, Boston is a center of sports in all the major sports in the United States.
-You will be able to watch the games of the 5 main sports teams in Boston:
+During the month of October, Boston is a hub for the major sports in the United States.
+You can watch the games of Boston's five major sports teams:

-While it is true that the games can be seen throughout the season, during the month of October, due to the calendar of the different championships, the games are usually followed by fans because the positions are not yet defined and each game is a display of adrenaline.
+Although games can be watched throughout the season, during October, due to the schedules of the different championships, the games tend to be closely followed by fans because the positions are not yet defined and each game is an adrenaline rush.

-If you want to ensure a place in the stands, you must book your ticket in advance because they sell out quickly, especially those of the NBA and MLB.
+If you want to secure a place in the stands, you should book your ticket in advance as they sell out quickly, especially for the NBA and MLB.

 Details of interest

-• When: dates change depending on the game.
+• When: dates vary depending on the game.

-• Price: depends on the game, the location in the stadium and how far in advance you buy your tickets.
+• Price: depends on the game, the location in the stadium, and how far in advance you purchase your tickets.

 3. Attend the Head of the Charles Regatta